 The reproducible mode is the default mode because it is recommended during development.
-In this mode, 2 runs in the same Planner version will execute the same code in the same order.
-Those 2 runs will have the same result, except if the note below applies.
-This allows you to consistently reproduce bugs.
-It also allows you to benchmark certain refactorings (such as a score constraint optimization) fairly across runs.
+In this mode, 2 runs in the same OptaPlanner version will execute the same code in the same order.
+Those 2 runs will have the same result at every step, except if the note below applies.
+This enables you to reproduce bugs consistently.
+It also allows you to benchmark certain refactorings (such as a score constraint performance optimization) fairly across runs.